I'm delighted to feature a guest post by Katie Porter about the best Spanish-language movies.

 As a beginner, it’s best not to start off with a movie that uses too many complex words or themes.
 Trying something too hard may completely put you off the experience and demotivate you.

-Start with animated movies or movies for children.
+Start with Spanish movies for beginners, such as animated movies or movies for children.
 The language in these movies is generally easier to understand and conversations are not too tough to follow.
+You can find plenty of Spanish animated movies on Netflix.

 Build up towards more difficult films from there.